 These “real” space sequences are where GALAXY QUEST pulls its biggest surprise.
 No quarter is spared in creating stunning space effects and authentic-looking alien monster villains (courtesy of legendary Stan Winston).
 For the satire to run on steel-biting wheels, it was necessary to make this “real-life” intergalactic fracas as realistic as possible – otherwise director Dean Parisot would have had just another B-Movie on his hands with the cheapness and artificiality exhibited by the actual series he was spoofing!

-The Protector crew must assimilate into their television personalities to weather the real intergalactic battle, as the Thermians, led by Mathesar (Enrico Colantoni, fleshing out his extraterrestrial role with decidedly alien flair), have based their culture on the GALAXY QUEST canon – from its technical details (the NSEA Protector in operational full scale) to its slogans: “Never give up.
+The Protector crew must assimilate into their television personalities to weather the real intergalactic battle, as the Thermians, led by Mathesar and Teb (Enrico Colantoni and Jed Rees fleshing out their extraterrestrial roles with decidedly alien flair), have based their culture on the GALAXY QUEST canon – from its technical details (the NSEA Protector in operational full scale) to its slogans: “Never give up.
 Never surrender!”

 This movie is to the 60’s series as Spinal Tap was to metal: Dane disdainfully notes Jason’s Shirtless penchant; a hallway for no reason has chompy, crushy things just to serve as obstacles; engineer Kwan’s method for assessing the breathability of an alien planet’s atmosphere is to open the hatch and take a sniff; all the while, Guy wailing whenever unnecessary risks are taken, as he – being credited only as “Crewman Number 6” – will definitely be the first to die.